Session 2

 Curriculum

-• Understand the mechanical structure that makes a robot stable and responsive (core robot mechanisms)
+• Understand the mechanical systems that make the car stable and responsive

 Planned Topics

-The program is organized around these core topics:
+The program is organized around the following core topics:

-• An introduction to the F1TENTH race format, the car platform, its sensors, and overall system architecture
+• Introduction to the F1TENTH racing format, vehicle platform, sensors, and system design

-• Driving and control modes: remote control (joystick/smartphone) as well as fully autonomous operation
+• Driving and control modes, including remote control and autonomous operation

-• Track navigation and racing on robot arenas and indoor/outdoor courses—staying on line while avoiding walls, people, and other cars
+• Track navigation and racing on indoor and outdoor courses while avoiding obstacles safely

 Summer Institute Logo